mwpowellhtx/ServiceProcess.Extensions/README.md

 would go as far as to assert whether the out-of-the-box framework lends itself to anti-pattern thinking.
 However, in practice, service application development rarely, in my experience, ends with that.
-You'll inevitably want to invoke additional hooks in order to really wire your application together well, and in a way that can be more easily maintained.
+You'll inevitably want to invoke additional hooks in order to really wire your application together well, in a manner in which it can be more easily maintained.
 Hence my motivation for Extensions.

 ## Architectural Design